larsvilhuber/ssb-demo/code/README.md

-## Description of programs/code

-(pending)

-### License for Code
+## License for Code

 The code is licensed under CC0 (public dedication) license.
 See [code/LICENSE](LICENSE) for details.

 ## Instructions to Replicators

-If using synthetic data: follow instructions in `REPLICATION.md` in the root directory to run using Docker, which uses the `run` main script.
+If using synthetic data: follow instructions in `REPRODUCING.md` in the root directory to run using Docker, which uses the `run` main script.

 Alternatively: